usernamenumber/SwagmapGenerator/README.md

 # SwagmapGenerator

-The best way to see what this is all about is to clone this repo, open `SwagMapGenerator.html` locally in your browser, and read it.
+The best way to see what this is all about is to read`[SwagMapGenerator.ipynb](SwagMapGenerator.ipynb)`.

 The best way to play around with this code is: